 The field season typically begins each year on 1 April and ends between mid-September and mid-October, depending upon the park, community, and sample frame.
 The schedule consists of a 5-year rotating cycle, with field crews visiting 1-2 parks each year and revisiting each area every 5 years.
 The project lead and field leader will plan to visit specific parks at approximately the same time of year every sampling period in order to minimize seasonal differences from one sampling event to the next.

 Before the beginning of the field season on 1 April, the field crew needs to spend an appropriate amount of time on training (sampling methodology, plant identification) and field skills (e.g., navigation, marking plots, use of field equipment).
 The amount of time will vary by year, park and field crew.
-SOP #2 “Training Field Crew Members” discusses the training requirements in
+SOP #2 “Training Field Crew Members” and SOP#3 “Safety” discuss training requirements in

 Table 6.1.
 Estimated number of months to conduct focal plant communities monitoring for each year and park.